 - A prepaid funeral is generally sold by the funeral home or an insurance company associated with them instead of an independent agent.

-- With prepaid funeral plans, the beneficiary is either the funeral director or the funeral home.
+- The beneficiary is the funeral director or the funeral home with prepaid plans.

 - Payments are offered for a fixed period where you make installment payments.